 Quick note: this post contains affiliate links.
-If you click on one and then buy something (i.e. from Amazon or whoever), I’ll get a small commission.
-Don’t worry, you won’t pay any extra.
-Instead, you’ll have the warm glow of knowing that you’ve supported this site.
-Thanks!
+If you click on one and then buy something (i.e. from Amazon or whoever), I’ll get a commission whilst you pay the same price.

 What Do The Edge 800 and 810 Have In Common?

 The Edge 8xx series is at the top of Garmin’s range of cycling GPS devices.
 The 810 is the most expensive (the slot previously occupied by the 800), the 800 is second on the list.

 The Edge 810/800 performs all the functions you might expect of a bike computer with GPS.
 It tracks your location, in order to provide you with a data on the ride (speed – current and average, distance travelled, calories burned) as well as via download to your computer, or app of your choice, after the ride has finished.

 The 800/810 also lets you know how high you’ve climbed (or not) using the inbuilt barometer, and displays any data that’s coming in from other (ANT+) sensors that you might have secreted about your person or on the bike (heart rate monitor, speed/cadence sensor, power meter).